Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - How will the ETL be constructed?
 API, direct database connection, etc.
 - How are parity checks considered?

 These are all heavy I.T. tasks.
-Although the end product will be the most crucial component to an analyst, understanding how some of this stuff works is important.
+Although the end product will be the most crucial component to an analyst, understanding how some of this works is important.
 It will make you better.
-Practice SQL; you don't have a choice if you want to be good and analysis in a business setting.
+Practice SQL; you don't have a choice if you want to be good at analysis in a business setting.

 <div class="figure" style="text-align: center">
 <img src="images/CH1_ML_Decision_crm_structure.png" alt="CRM system data structure" width="100%" />